Updated: Sep 26

 Now let’s consider the father in this parable.
 How does he respond?
 We see that in his wisdom, the father allows the son to leave, to pursue his own foolish, rebellious way.

 Let’s see what happens to the son.
 Verse 13 tells us “he squandered his property in reckless living.”
 Sound Familiar?
-This accurately depicts those pursuing a life of addiction; they are selfish, foolish, unwise, and irresponsible.
+This accurately depicts one pursuing a life of addiction; she is selfish, foolish, unwise, and irresponsible.

 In verse 14, we learn that “...when he had spent everything, a severe famine arose… and he began to be in need.”
 Grave circumstances caused the son to see that he had a need.
 He got to the end of his resources, finding himself in a pig pen, hungry, alone and empty.
 Experiencing the consequences of foolish choices and feeling the reality of life is necessary for the son to see his need.
 This is an important part of the process.
-If addicts are continually cushioned from the consequences of their choices, they can not get to the point of need.
+If an addicts is continually cushioned from the consequences of his choices, he can not get to the point of need.
 We on the outside can see the destruction that an addict’s choices are causing, and we can’t understand why he doesn’t want change.
-Many times addicts DO want change, but they also want the comfort and refuge their addiction provides.
+Many times an addict DOES want change, but he also wants the comfort and refuge his addiction provides.

 What is true for all of us, is of course also true for the addict: Until we get to the end of ourselves, we will not submit to God’s plan and purpose for our lives.
-Every person has his own journey and timeline, but buffering this process for addicts will only prolong their getting to this place of need.
-And that is the opposite of what we want for them!
+Every person has his own journey and timeline, but buffering this process for an addict will only prolong him getting to this place of need.
+And that is the opposite of what we want for him!